About Pew Connections

 Join us for a time of food and friendship immediately following the service.
 Each week, family, friends, and neighbors can bring a dish to share.
 Whether it's a favorite family recipe or a simple treat, your contribution will help make this event a delightful culinary experience.
 It's an excellent opportunity to connect with fellow members, share a meal, and strengthen community ties.
 See you in the Fellowship Hall.

-Text: © 2000 National Association of Pastoral Musicians.
+Text: © 1996 Hope Publishing Co.
 Used by permission: LSB Hymn License no. 110003899

 Tune: Public domain